chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 chef generate repo chef-repo
 ```

-### Create .chef Directory

-The `.chef` directory is used to store three files:

--   `config.rb`
--   `ORGANIZATION-validator.pem`
--   `USER.pem`

-Where `ORGANIZATION` and `USER` represent strings that are unique to
-each organization.
-These files must be present in the `.chef` directory
-in order for Chef Workstation to be able to connect to a Chef Infra
-Server.

-To create the `.chef` directory:

-1. In a command window, enter the following:

-    ``` bash
-    mkdir -p ~/chef-repo/.chef
-    ```

-    Note that you'll need to replace `chef-repo` with the name of the
-    repository you created previously.

-2. After the `.chef` directory has been created, the following folder
-    structure will be present on the local machine:

-        chef-repo/
-           .chef/        << the hidden directory
-           certificates/
-           config/
-           cookbooks/
-           data_bags
-           environments/
-           roles/

-3. Add `.chef` to the `.gitignore` file to prevent uploading the
-    contents of the `.chef` folder to GitHub.
-For example:

-    ``` bash
-    echo '.chef' >> ~/chef-repo/.gitignore
-    ```

 ### Install a Code Editor

 A good visual code editor is not a requirement for working with Chef